 These four principles of developing talent in martial arts will help you with your enjoyment and growth of both your martial arts practice and your daily life.
 You want to balance between the positive and negative aspects of life and practice nonresistance with whatever circumstances life will bring towards you.
 Do not get stressed if things do not happen fast enough for you and realise this it part of the natural order and instead embrace accommodation and work on the process of achieving small goes and make continued progress.
 You will use all these principles to transcend illusionary self-concepts, break down emotional obstacles and develop martial arts talent.

 Reference: Millman, D. (1979).
 The Warrior Athlete.
 Walpole, N.H.: Stillpoint Pub.

-In this episode, I talk to Priit Mihkelson of 3D Treening in Estonia.
+In this episode, It’s a Priit Mihkelson Interview of 3D Treening in Estonia.
 He is a BJJ Black Belt under SBG founder Matt Thornton and has done many seminars for the BJJ Globetrotter organisation.
 We discuss his unique approach to teaching jiu-jitsu in a style he describes as ”Functionalistic Minimalism” which looks at fundamental positions rather than the lock flows we are used to seeing demonstrated.

 Sign up to my mailing list and receive updates on my articles, podcasts and videos.
 You will also get a download of my guide "The Morning Routine for Martial Artists" which details the top five routine habits to start a martial artists day.